 - Don’t engage in discussions about your company and/or product on message forums or blogs if you plan on saying something you’ll regret later.
 Once you publish it, it’s published and there’s no taking it back.

 - Intended or unintended deception is like digging your own grave.
 The worst thing a company could possibly do is deceive customers in any possible way.
 The feeling of “being had” is one that people like to talk about the most.
 Sometimes this can be an honest mistake, which is where quick and friendly customer support would fly in and handle the situation before it blows up, so keep up with what your customers are saying.

-With these things in mind, let’s now take a look at what Network Solutions has been doing that is probably going to bite them in the ass.
+With these things in mind, let’s now take a look at what Network Solutions has been doing.
 I’ve always wondered why people are still paying more than triple the price for a domain name at Network Solutions and Register.com when you can buy the same name over at Godaddy for less than $10!
 Evidently registrars are participating in a tactic called Front Running, which lets registrars snatch up domain names people search for making them only available through their own service and allowing them to charge higher prices.

 Network Solutions has forced millions of people to buy Internet domain names from them instead of cheaper competitors through a scheme that’s netted the firm millions of dollars, a federal class action lawsuit filed today by Kabateck Brown Kellner, LLP states.
 ICANN, whose policies facilitate the scheme, is also named in the suit, filed in U.S. District Court, Central District of California.